Xofredlum/FreDock/README.md

 <p align="center">

-Made with ❤️, coffee ☕ and a few virtual pizzas 🍕
+Made with ❤️ by Xofredlum

+Built with the help of ChatGPT

 </p>